Herodotus

 Equal Access: University of Arkansas Academic Policy Series 1520.10 requires that students with disabilities are provided reasonable accommodations to ensure their equal access to course content.
 If you have a documented disability and require accommodations, please contact me privately at the beginning of the semester to make arrangements for necessary classroom adjustments.
 Please note, you must first verify your eligibility for these through the Center for Educational Access (contact 479-575-3104 or visit http://cea.uark.edu for more information on registration procedures).

-Miscellaneous: Please turn off and put away all cell phones and finish any food you might be eating before coming into class.
-Drinks are acceptable.
+Miscellaneous: Please turn off and put away all cell phones and any other non-course related items and finish any food you might be eating before coming into class.
+Please remain seated during class - if you need to use the lavatory, do so before or after class.

 Week 1